 Of the commands, the most useful to me immediately were the ‘.tables’ and ‘.schema’ commands.
 The first listed the tables in the .gnome-rdp.db like so:

-session version
+sqlite> .tables session version sqlite>

 Once I knew the tables I used the ‘.schema’ command to find out about the ‘session’ table: